anguzuDaniel/black-jack/readme.md

 - hit

 # Backend
-The back end to this implementaion is written in reach langaunge
+The backend to this implementaion is written in reach langaunge
     - Reach is a language that makes it easy for developers to create DApp( Decentralized Application ).